St Peter's College, Auckland: 2020 chapel

 "The Chapel of St Peter" was opened on 13 March 2020 in the upper yard of the school.
 It was built at an estimated cost of $3 million raised by the school community over more than a decade.
 It echoed the illuminated 11.5 m, 7.5 t inverted cross (Cross of Saint Peter) erected at the entrance to the college in 2017.
 Two hundred guests took part in the blessing ceremony led by the school chaplain, Monsignor Paul Farmer.
-The school (1300 students) performed a Haka Powhiri and then most students watched the rest of the opening ceremony via live-feed on a large screen in the adjacent school gymnasium.
+Students performed a Haka Pōwhiri and then most students watched the rest of the opening ceremony via live-feed on a large screen in the adjacent school gymnasium.
 During the service, the altar was consecrated and relics of St Peter Chanel and Blessed Edmund Ignatius Rice were placed in it.
 The walls of the chapel were also anointed.
-The headmaster, Mr James Bentley said "that the building made a statement for all to see about what the college stood for and as a place of worship, not just for students and staff, but also for the wider community“.
+The headmaster, Mr James Bentley, said "that the building made a statement for all to see about what the college stood for and as a place of worship, not just for students and staff, but also for the wider community“.
 The first Mass was celebrated in the new chapel on Sunday, 15 March 2020.

-The chapel is located adjacent to the school's top yard and it may be seen from Khyber Pass Road.
+The chapel is located adjacent to the school's top yard and it can be seen from Khyber Pass Road.
 The building was designed by Stevens Lawson Architects, the same firm that designed the inverted cross (which casts a shadow that is right side up during the day) at the college entrance.
 This inverted cross motif is also reproduced in the chapel.
 When sunlight pours through the chapel's skylight, an inverted cross shines through.
-The headmaster has said that the design for the chapel "presents a confident and identifiable cross to its most public face, not only to signify the building’s purpose and all that the cross stands for, but also to provide a public message of God’s love and our salvation".
-The main chapel houses two smaller chapels which are quiet places for reflection; one is a Blessed Sacrament chapel and the other a Reconciliation chapel.
+The headmaster has said that the design for the chapel "presents a confident and identifiable cross to its most public face, not only to signify the building's purpose and all that the cross stands for, but also to provide a public message of God's love and our salvation".
+The main chapel houses two smaller chapels, which are quiet places for reflection; one is a Blessed Sacrament chapel and the other a Reconciliation chapel.
 The chapel is designed to give the students the feeling of a sacred space as they walk into it.

-Mass is celebrated in the chapel by the chaplain of the school or by visiting priests every Wednesday at lunchtime and all students are invited to attend.
+Mass is celebrated in the chapel by the chaplain of the school or by visiting priests every Friday at lunchtime and all students are invited to attend.
 The chapel is open to all for prayer and guidance throughout the day.
 Large school liturgical events usually take place at city churches such as St Michael's Church, Remuera, St Benedict's Church, Newton, or St Patrick's Cathedral.
 The cathedral has been the normal setting for the important annual school celebration of St Peter's Day.